-EDU\EXPENDITURE current, Educ Level refers to spending on goods and services consumed at a certain level of education within the current year and requiring recurrent production in order to sustain educational services.
+$EDU_EXPENDITURE{current,EducLevel}$ refers to spending on goods and services consumed at a certain level of education within the current year and requiring recurrent production in order to sustain educational services.
 Other than salaries, current expenditure by educational institutions includes expenditure on subcontracted services such as support services (e.g. maintenance of buildings), ancillary services (e.g. preparation of meals for students) and rental of buildings and other facilities.
 It also includes expenditure on other resources and covers the purchases of other resources used in education, such as teaching and learning materials, other materials and supplies, items of equipment not classified as capital, fuel, electricity, telecommunications, travel expenses, and insurance, and required payments other than expenditure on educational resources and services.
 For example, this indicator includes the property taxes that educational institutions are required to pay in some countries.
 These services are obtained from outside providers, unlike the services provided by the education authorities or by the educational institutions using their own personnel.
 All sources of funding are considered in this definition, public and private.

-EDU\EXPENDITURE capital, Educ Level refers to spending on assets at a specific level of education that last longer than one year.
+EDU_EXPENDITURE{capital,EducLevel} refers to spending on assets at a specific level of education that last longer than one year.
 It includes construction, renovation or major repair of buildings and new or replacement equipment.
 It represents the value of educational capital acquired or created during the year in question - that is, the amount of capital formation - regardless of whether the capital expenditure was financed from current revenue or through borrowing.
-For example, if a school building costing EUR 10 million is constructed in 2010, the full amount should be reported as capital expenditure for 2010, even if the building is financed by a loan with repayments spread over 20 years.
+For example, if a school building costing EUR 10 millions is constructed in 2010, the full amount should be reported as capital expenditure for 2010, even if the building is financed by a loan with repayments spread over 20 years.
 If the building was constructed over two years, 2009-10, with EUR 7 million paid towards the cost of construction in the first year and EUR 3 million in the second year, capital outlays of EUR 7 million should be included in the 2009 data and EUR 3 million in the 2010 data.
 All sources of funding are considered in this definition, public and private.

-EDU\EXPENDITURE refers to total educational expenditure at all levels of education, including public and private sources.
+EDU_EXPENDITURE refers to total educational expenditure at all levels of education, including public and private sources.

-Neither current nor capital expenditure includes debt servicing (e.g. interest payments or repayments of the principal).
+• Neither current nor capital expenditure includes debt servicing (e.g. interest payments or repayments of the principal).
 This means that neither interest payments nor repayments of the principal should be counted as part of capital or current spending.

-7.6.7 Factors influencing the level of expenditure on education education for their populations while also ensuring that public funding is used efficiently, particularly when public budgets are being tightened.
+7.6.7.
+Factors influencing the level of expenditure on education

+Governments have become increasingly interested in the relationship between the amount of resources devoted to education and student learning outcomes.
+Governments seek to provide more and better education for their populations while also ensuring that public funding is used efficiently, particularly when public budgets are being tightened.
 Teachers' pay usually makes up the largest share of expenditure on education and thus of expenditure per student.
 Teachers' salary costs are a function of students' instruction time, teachers' teaching time, teachers' salaries and the number of teachers needed to teach students, which depends on estimated class size.
+This indicator seeks to explain the contribution of each of the four factors mentioned to the salary cost of teachers per student in primary and secondary education.